 Welcome!
 This guide will walk you through installing Kubecost into your Kubernetes cluster.
-The Kubecost helm chart inludes all product dependencies and takes only a few minutes to install.
+The Kubecost helm chart includes all dependencies to get up and running and takes only a few minutes to install.

-In order to deploy the Kubecost helm chart, ensure the following are completed:
+In order to deploy the Kubecost helm chart, ensure the following is completed:

 Running the following commands will also install Prometheus, Grafana, and kube-state-metrics in the namespace supplied.
 View install configuration options here.